The aftermath of the Great East Japan Earthquake of March 2011

 The Great Hanshin-Awaji Earthquake of January 1995 and the Great East Japan Earthquake of March 2011 took a heavy toll of human lives and property.
 To lighten the damage earthquakes inflict in the future, scientists are studying ways to predict the occurrence of quakes more accurately and to construct buildings that are more resistant to quakes.

-Many local governments have adopted disaster-prevention measures.
-Shizuoka Prefecture, which faces the Pacific Ocean and is thought to be a candidate for a large quake in the near future, has adopted an earthquake-prevention plan that outlines the steps that should be taken in case a major earthquake strikes, including the regulation of traffic, closing of banks and department stores, and evacuation of residents.
+Many local governments have adopted disaster-prevention measures that outlines the steps that should be taken in case a major earthquake strikes, which include the regulation of traffic, closing of banks and department stores, and evacuation of residents.

 The Tokyo metropolitan government conducts periodic checks on the safety of buildings in designated "danger zones."